-Correctly predicting the value of an interest rate cap requires an understanding of the referenced interest rate, and a Fund bears the risk that the Adviser or Sub-Adviser will not correctly forecast future market events, such as interest rate movements.
+Correctly predicting the value of an interest rate cap requires an understanding of the referenced interest rate, and the Fund bears the risk that the Adviser or Sub-Adviser will not correctly forecast future market events, such as interest rate movements.
 Interest rate caps also involve the risks associated with derivative instruments generally, as described herein, including the risks associated with OTC options.

 Risks of options.
-A Fund's options investments involve certain risks, including general risks related to derivative instruments.
-There can be no assurance that a liquid secondary market on an exchange will exist for any particular option, or at any particular time, and a Fund may have difficulty effecting closing transactions in particular options.
-Therefore, a Fund would have to exercise the options it purchased in order to realize any profit, thus taking or making delivery of the underlying reference instrument when not desired.
-A Fund could then incur transaction costs upon the sale of the underlying reference instruments.
-Similarly, when a Fund cannot affect a closing transaction with respect to a put option it wrote, and the buyer exercises, a Fund would be required to take delivery and would incur transaction costs upon the sale of the underlying reference instruments purchased.
-If a Fund, as a covered call option writer, is unable to affect a closing purchase transaction in a secondary market, it will not be able to sell the underlying reference instrument until the option expires, it delivers the underlying instrument upon exercise, or it segregates enough liquid assets to purchase the underlying reference instrument at the marked-to-market price during the term of the option.
-When trading options on non-U.S. exchanges or in the OTC market, many of the protections afforded to exchange participants will not be available.
+The Fund's options investments involve certain risks, including general risks related to derivative instruments.
+There can be no assurance that a liquid secondary market on an exchange will exist for any particular option, or at any particular time, and the Fund may have difficulty effecting closing transactions in particular options.
+Therefore, the Fund would have to exercise the options it purchased in order to realize any profit, thus taking or making delivery of the underlying reference instrument when not desired.
+The Fund could then incur transaction costs upon the sale of the underlying reference instruments.
+Similarly, when the Fund cannot affect a closing transaction with respect to a put option it wrote, and the buyer exercises, the Fund would be required to take delivery and would incur transaction costs upon the sale of the underlying reference instruments.
+If the Fund, as a covered call option writer, is unable to affect a closing purchase transaction in a secondary market, it will not be able to sell the underlying reference instrument until the option expires, it delivers the underlying instrument upon exercise, or it segregates enough liquid assets to purchase the underlying reference instruments will not be available.
 For example, there may be no daily price fluctuation limits, and adverse market movements could therefore continue to an unlimited extent over an indefinite period of time.

-The effectiveness of an options strategy for hedging depends on the degree to which price movements in the underlying reference instruments correlate with price movements in the relevant portion of a Fund's portfolio that is being hedged.
-In addition, a Fund bears the risk that the prices of its portfolio investments will not move in the same amount as the option it has purchased or sold for hedging purposes, or that there may be a negative correlation that would result in a loss on both the investments and the option.
-If the Sub-Adviser or Sub-Adviser is not successful in using options in managing a Fund's investments, a Fund's performance will be worse than if the Adviser or Sub-Adviser did not employ such strategies.
+The effectiveness of an options strategy for hedging depends on the degree to which price movements in the underlying reference instruments correlate with price movements in the relevant portion of the Fund's portfolio that is being hedged.
+In addition, the Fund bears the risk that the prices of its portfolio investments will not move in the same amount as the option it has purchased or sold for hedging purposes, or that there may be a negative correlation that would result in a loss on both the investments and the option.
+If the Sub-Adviser or Sub-Adviser is not successful in using options in managing the Fund's investments, the Fund's performance will be worse than if the Adviser or Sub-Adviser did not employ such strategies.